There’s no good reason to use lime around horses. Really.

 - Perhaps the biggest problem is that calcium hydroxide actually causes more ammonia to be formed.
 This totally defeats the purpose!

-Amazing alternatives to lime when dealing with ammonia in stalls are products that are created from minerals.
-One popular example is zeolite, which is a mineral that specializes in removing other substances from the environment.
+- One popular example is zeolite, which is a mineral that specializes in removing other substances from the environment.
 Technically it’s a sieve, but I think of it as an ammonia vacuum cleaner.